MyGoodFoodWorld

 Some uncooked pinto beans are spilling out of a white bowl on to some more beans that are placed next to the bowl.

-Pinto beans are now cultivated globally and known by different names—referred to as speckled beans in some English-speaking regions.
-In Spanish, they are called frijoles pintos, and in Portuguese, feijão carioca.
-Read on to discover what they are called in India.
+Today, pinto beans are grown around the world and are known by different names.
+In some English-speaking regions, they are called speckled beans.
+In Spanish, they are frijoles pintos, and in Portuguese, feijão carioca.

-Pinto beans are super healthy: They are rich in protein (refer to the section below for more details), which supports the immune system and promotes healthy bones and hair.
+Pinto beans are incredibly nutritious.
+They are rich in plant protein, which supports the immune system and helps maintain healthy bones and hair.
+They are also an excellent source of B-complex vitamins and folate.

-Additionally, they are an excellent source of B-complex vitamins and folate.
-According to the National Institutes of Health (NIH), folate is essential for maintaining healthy cells and tissues.
+According to the National Institutes of Health (NIH), folate plays an important role in maintaining healthy cells and tissues.

 Pinto beans cooked in a gravy and garnished with a thinly sliced salad.
 Next to the bowl of the beans dish, is a wooden eating spoon.